Sally Ann Howes: Broadway

 Howes was invited to sing for US presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
 She became a frequent guest panellist on game shows and was known for her quick, spontaneous answers.

 She returned to Broadway in 1961 in the short run of Kwamina, another musical Adler wrote for her, where she starred opposite Terry Carter.
-Its theme of interracial romance proved controversial at a time when civil rights were hotly contested, and it has not been revived on Broadway since.
-(Howes's father was also on Broadway that year, in a short revival of Finian's Rainbow.)
-That year, she did Jane Eyre for television.
+That same year, she starred in an hour-long television adaptation of Jane Eyre.

 In 1962, she starred in a short revival of the musical Brigadoon at the New York City Opera, and received a Tony nomination, the first performer to be nominated for a revival performance.
 She recreated the role in a private White House performance at the invitation of President and Mrs. Kennedy.

 In 1964, she starred on Broadway opposite Robert Alda and Steve Lawrence in the musical What Makes Sammy Run?, with over 500 performances.

 She returned to familiar territory on TV in 1966 with Brigadoon opposite Robert Goulet, Peter Falk, and some of her Broadway cast; it won six Emmy Awards.

 Chitty Chitty Bang Bang

 Truly Scrumptious, as portrayed by Sally Ann Howes in the 1968 film, Chitty Chitty Bang Bang.

 In 1968, Howes appeared in the children's film Chitty Chitty Bang Bang, starring as Truly Scrumptious, the beautiful aristocratic daughter of a confectionery magnate.

 At her audition for this role, Howes was asked if she could dance.
 Her father had taught her to always say "yes" if a director asks if you can do something, and then if you can't do it, learn very quickly how to.
 She had a crash course in dancing lessons before filming a dance as a wooden doll.
-150 extras watched her film this scene, which completed in one take.
+150 extras watched her film this scene, which was completed in one take.